kaspermunch/PopulationGenomicsCourse/Cluster/README.md

 Data is not under git, but backed up on the cluster.
 Only the bam files are not backed up.

-To build bam and fastq files for the chr2 region run this in `data/bamfiles`:
+To build bam and fastq files for the chr2 region run this in `data/bam_and_fastq`:

-    conda create -n popgen_data -c gwforg -c bioconda python=3 gwf bedtools samtools
+    conda create -n popgen_data -c gwforg -c bioconda python=3 gwf bedtools samtools bcftools

     conda activate popgen_data